We receive several emails weekly regarding kidney disease in dogs and always feel so bad because we know that the dog owner feels helpless.

 Relax and Take Note……

-Eliminate feeding kibble, and focus on feeding either a raw or home cooked diet, or a combination of both.
+Eliminate feeding kibble, and focus on feeding a diet consisting of high quality protein in moderate amounts, either a raw or home cooked diet, or a combination of both.
 Provide ONLY fresh filtered or bottled water, a few supplements AND herbs, and avoid pesticides and vaccinations.
-If you do this – your dog has a chance.
-It’s also critical that you completely understand what stage of kidney disease your dog is in.
-Ask your dog’s vet.

-- Epakitan is a antioxidant formula and also a phosphorus binder that seems to work well for dogs with kidney issues.
+- Epakitan Binder is a antioxidant formula and a phosphorus binder.
 GIVE WITH FOOD.
-If you use this, then don’t use the Natural Seaweed Calcium I mentioned above.
+If you use this, then don’t use the Natural Seaweed Calcium that we mentioned above.

 - Supplementing the Diet is Critical: Your dog needs a HIGH QUALITY form of omega 3 such as Flaxseed Oil or GUARANTEED TOXIN FREE Fish Oil.
 You can also include coconut oil (in addition to the omega 3 oils mentioned above.
 A shout out goes to Nicky for sharing with me that Vetriscience makes a great kidney support product.
 Typically, I would recommend some of the ingredients individually for dogs with kidney issues, but this product includes them all.

 - Azodyl is a supplement that is really just a probiotic that slows down toxins in the blood stream.
-Works well for dogs with kidney problems.
-Often used together with Epakitan.
+Some say it works well for dogs with kidney problems, but there are much better probiotics out there.
+It is often used together with Epakitan.

 - Multivitamin with Kidney Glandular is a multi wholefood nutritional supplement for dogs and cats.
 It DOES NOT contain calcium.
 Glandulars are used a lot in holistic medicine.
 It is based on the theory that when an animal has a problem with a kidney or the liver, you include some of that organ into the diet.
 I wouldn’t recommend buying organ meat and adding it due to the fact that you don’t know how toxic the organ meat is that your including.
 This is a pure, whole food supplement that includes a number of foods, probiotics and enzymes to help with digestive issues that often accompany the disease.